 - Malaria and Neglected Tropical Diseases.

-She has also been appointed to the Joint-Committee on Human Rights, Parliament's senior human rights committee, which investigates areas of human rights concern in UK society and law, and also scrutinises proposed Government bills for any human rights issues.
+She was also appointed to the Joint-Committee on Human Rights, Parliament's senior human rights committee, which investigates areas of human rights concern in UK society and law, and also scrutinises proposed Government bills for any human rights issues.

 In 2015, then Prime Minister David Cameron appointed Fiona as Chair of the Conservative Party's Human Rights Commission, which investigates and highlights human rights abuses and issues in other countries.